owenbrown/python_stack/FEEDBACK.md

 ## On the [Django Ninja Gold assignment](http://learn.village88.com/m/19/180/1974), tell wear to put logic files.
 Where is the idiomatic place to put logic related to an app?
 At the route of the app folder?

+## On the [Django Ninja Gold assignment](http://learn.village88.com/m/19/180/1974), tell person how {% url name %} works
+I burned a lot of time reading the documentation, not knowing that you have to use names in order be reverse look up domains.

+The very simple fix is, *in the previous modules*, when the user creates a urlpattern, instruct them to give it a name, and tell them, "The name is important because it allows you to generate URLS that will map to this route."

+### [The Django tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) is really well written
+The tutorial includes details that are essential and omitted in the CoderDojo tutorial.
+For example, mentioning that whenever Django encounters an include() it chops off whatever part of the URL matched up to that point, is useful.

+So maybe it makes sense to have users complete the official Django tutorial.
+I did.